Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Figuring out the budget for a new exterior is one of the first steps for any homeowner.
 When it comes to replacing aluminum siding, the final price tag depends on several key things: the size of your home, the quality of the materials you choose, and the labor involved.
 While every project is unique, we can break down the typical costs in the Puget Sound area to give you a clear starting point for your planning.

-Average Costs in the Puget Sound
+Average Aluminum Siding Cost in the Puget Sound

 For a typical home in our region, replacing aluminum siding generally costs between $6,600 and $14,400.
 The average homeowner can expect the total project to land somewhere around $10,500.
 On a smaller scale, this breaks down to about $3.30 to $6.00 per square foot for professional installation.
 Think of this as a solid baseline.
 The final cost will shift based on your home’s specific needs and the materials you select for your residential siding project.

-Siding Grades and Cost Per Square Foot
+How Siding Grade Affects Cost Per Square Foot

 The price of aluminum siding itself can range from $3 to $10 per square foot.
 Why the wide range?
 It comes down to quality.
 Thicker, higher-gauge aluminum costs more upfront but offers superior durability and a longer lifespan, often lasting 35 years or more.
 While it might be tempting to go with a less expensive option, investing in a higher-quality material can save you money on repairs and replacements down the road.
 It’s a balance between your immediate budget and your long-term goals for your home.

-Labor and Installation Factors
+What Goes Into Labor and Installation Costs?

 Labor is a significant part of your total investment, typically running between $2 and $12 per square foot.
 This cost covers the skill and time required for a flawless installation.
 It’s also important to remember the prep work.
 If you’re replacing old siding, you’ll need to budget for its removal and disposal, which can add an extra $1,000 to $3,000 to the project.
 Getting a detailed estimate from a trusted contractor is the best way to understand the full scope of these installation costs and avoid any surprises.

-What Factors Influence Your Replacement Cost?
+What Factors Drive Your Siding Replacement Cost?

 When you get a quote for new aluminum siding, the price reflects more than just the material itself.
 Several key factors contribute to the final cost, and understanding them will help you create a realistic budget and compare estimates effectively.
 From the size and shape of your house to the specific quality of the siding you choose, each element plays a role.
 Let’s break down the main variables that will shape your project’s price tag, so you know exactly what to expect.

-Your Home’s Size and Architecture
+How Your Home’s Size and Style Affect Price

 It makes sense that the biggest factor in your replacement cost is the size of your home.
 The total exterior square footage determines how much material and labor your project will require.
 A larger, two-story home will naturally cost more to side than a smaller rambler.
 But it’s not just about size; your home’s architectural style matters, too.
 A simple rectangular house is straightforward to work on, while a home with complex features like multiple gables, dormers, or bay windows demands more time and precision.
 These details require intricate cuts and careful installation, which increases labor costs.
 Our team has experience with all types of residential siding projects across the Puget Sound.

-Siding Quality and Thickness
+Why Siding Quality and Thickness Matter

 Not all aluminum siding is the same.
 It comes in various grades and thicknesses, known as gauges.
 A higher gauge means thicker, more durable siding that is less prone to denting and damage.
 While premium, high-gauge siding costs more upfront, it often provides better long-term value.
 Good-quality aluminum siding can last for 35 years or more and often comes with a stronger warranty.
 Thicker siding also has better insulating properties, which can help you save on heating and cooling bills over time.
 Investing in a higher-quality product can mean fewer repairs and better performance for decades to come.